 Next, give your puppy 3% hydrogen peroxide with an eyedropper or plastic syringe (without a needle).
 Make sure the peroxide is still fizzy or it won't work.
 Check with your veterinarian to find out how much to give your pet based on their size and overall health.
 A squirt gun or turkey baster also works well in this instance.
 The peroxide will tastes nasty and make your puppy's mouth foam.
 This combination usually prompts puppies to vomit in about five minutes.
 If your puppy doesn't vomit within 15 minutes, ask your veterinarian if you should repeat a dose or just move in to the next step of treatment.

 After your pet has emptied its stomach, call your vet.
 A vet may want you to bring your pup in, along with a sample of the vomit.
-A vet can analyze the poison and offer an antidote or other follow-up measures to be sure your puppy survives.
+A vet can offer an antidote or other follow-up measures to give your puppy the best chance at survival.

 The best way to deal with problem poisons or dangerous items is to prevent the problem from happening in the first place.
 Place child-proof locks on cupboards, keep sweet candy and pills out of reach, and puppy-proof holiday decorations to keep your baby dog safe.